 Tabal Third Straight Title

-Tabal started joining Milo Marathon events in 2010 playing second fiddle to Martes, Banayag, Manipol, and Mary Grace Delos Santos to begin with.
+Tabal started joining Milo Marathon events in 2010, playing second fiddle to Martes, Banayag, Manipol, and Mary Grace Delos Santos to begin with.
 Tabal is a former member of the national team after resigning from PATAFA a few months back.
-Tabal will next do the Cebu and Boston Marathon’s to try and hit the tough Olympic Standard which is now 2h42.
+Tabal will next do the Cebu and Boston Marathons to hit the tough Olympic Standard, now 2h42.
 Tabal and her coach Philip Duenas are working towards that.

 2011 and 2012 Champion Mary Grace Delos Santos clocked in second in a time of 3h02.
-Grace who had two SEA Games with no medal 2013 wasn’t able to qualify.
-And then in 2015 a disappointing last in the 10,000m after failing to qualify for the Marathon event.
+Grace, who had two SEA Games with no medal in 2013, wasn’t able to qualify.
+And then in 2015, a disappointing last in the 10,000m after failing to qualify for the Marathon event.

-Also hitting the SEA Games gold medal standard was Christabel Martes (who in 1999 became the youngest champion in Milo Marathon history at 19).
-Martes now 35 also clocked 3h02.
+Also hitting the SEA Games, the gold medal standard was Christabel Martes (who in 1999 became the youngest champion in Milo Marathon history at 19).
+Martes, now 35, also clocked 3h02.

 Just a few seconds behind Delos Santos.
-However, ended up taking a wrong turn towards the 21k finish line which caused her to lose around a minute.
+However, she took a wrong turn towards the 21k finish line, which caused her to lose around a minute.
 The Philippines can only select two athletes for the SEA Games per event.
 Which will be held in Malaysia in 2017.

 Rafael Poliquit defended his Milo Marathon title in 2h36.
 Under the SEA Games bronze qualification mark of 2h37.10.
-Poliquit who last year moved up to Marathon from 5k and 10k.
-Was the surprise winner of last year’s Milo Marathon.
-The former FEU athlete who was coached by the late Rosito Andaya.
+Poliquit, who last year moved up to Marathon from 5k and 10k.
+I was the surprise winner of last year’s Milo Marathon.
+The late Rosito Andaya coached the former FEU athlete.
 Not blessed with speed but relies more on surging tactics.

 Coach (Dick) Beardsley told me its not the fastest who wins the (Marathon) but the smartest.
 Today wasnt about the time it was about the win.

-National Record Holder and Multiple SEA Games champion in several events Eduardo Buenavista, 37.
-Faded out of the picture entirely and never really featured in the race.
-2011 SEA Games Silver Medallist Eric Panique who has been unable to train much due to duties in the Philippine Army wound up around 8th place.
+National Record Holder and Multiple SEA Games champions in several events Eduardo Buenavista, 37.
+He faded out of the picture entirely and never really featured in the race.
+2011 SEA Games Silver Medallist Eric Panique, who has been unable to train much due to the Philippine Army duties, wound up around 8th place.

-The Milo Marathon was held in Clark this year due to two other road running events taking place at MOA and Luneta.
+The Milo Marathon was held in Clark this year due to two other road running events at MOA and Luneta.

 “Turn out was quite good this year we had around 15,000 entries.
 I’m quite happy without everything turned out today.”

-Said Milo Race Organizer Rio Dela Cruz who has been a key driving force behind this event for many years now.
+Said Milo Race Organizer Rio Dela Cruz had been a key driving force behind this event for many years now.

 SEA Games selection Women Cut and Dry / Men’s Difficult

-The Women’s selection is fairly cut and dry for 2015 SEA Games.
-As the qualifying period is December 2013 to March 2015, only one athlete has ran below the 2h49.01 bronze standard of the 2013 SEA Games.
+The Women’s selection is fairly cut and dry for the 2015 SEA Games.
+As the qualifying period is December 2013 to March 2015, only one athlete has run below the 2h49.01 bronze standard of the 2013 SEA Games.
 Mary Joy Tabal clocked 2h48.00 during the 2013 Milo Marathon in December, which is the fastest ever time recorded for that course.
-Even though at the Milo Marathon she was only able to clock 2h51.55.
-She was still undefeated by locals and the delay in the scheduling of the race by one week also would have effected her performance.
+Even though at the Milo Marathon, she was only able to clock 2h51.55.
+She was still undefeated by locals, and the delay in scheduling the race by one week would have affected her performance.

-As there is now only six months to go before the next SEA Games.
-There is not really ample time for another Marathon to be ran as two Marathons a year is usually the maximum.
-Any further attempts to qualify may lead to exhaustion for the SEA Games Marathon which is scheduled on June 7.
+As there are now only six months to go before the next SEA Games.
+There is not really ample time for another Marathon to be run as two Marathons a year is usually the maximum.
+Any further attempts to qualify may lead to exhaustion for the SEA Games Marathon, scheduled on June 7.